ravgupta11/RetailerScraper/README.md

 * Use the function ```applyrespone(response_object, xpath_query_expression)``` in ```utilities.py``` returns a object that contains data of your xpath query.
 * In ```RetailerSpider.py``` ammend ```makeObject(spider)``` function to check for equality of ```spider.site == [SITE_NAME] ``` and return an object of ```[SITE_NAME]Details``` class after importing it from ```RetailerDetails```.
 * Run the command for running the ```RetailerSpider.py``` spider but with ```-a site=[SITE_NAME] ``` argument.

+## Buit with

+Scrapy API A web framework for Information retrieval.